Bridging the Domain Gap for Flight-Ready Spaceborne Vision: Introduction

 \section{Introduction}

-\lettrine{T}{he} autonomous Rendezvous, Proximity Operations and Docking (RPOD) capability with non-cooperative Resident Space Objects (RSO) is a core technological requirement for various future space missions.
-Aimed at sustainable space development, these missions include on-orbit servicing and refueling operations such as now-canceled OSAM missions by NASA \citep{nasa_osam_1, nasa_osam_2} and active debris removal such as RemoveDEBRIS \citep{aglietti_2019_aer_removedebris} by Surrey Space Center, ADRAS-J \citep{adras_j} by Astroscale and ClearSpace-1 \citep{clearspace-1} by ClearSpace SA.
+\lettrine{A}{utonomous} Rendezvous, Proximity Operations and Docking (RPOD) capability with non-cooperative Resident Space Objects (RSO) is a core technological requirement for various future space missions.
+Aimed at sustainable space development, these missions include on-orbit servicing and refueling operations such as the now-canceled OSAM missions by NASA \citep{nasa_osam_1, nasa_osam_2} and active debris removal such as RemoveDEBRIS \citep{aglietti_2019_aer_removedebris} by Surrey Space Center, ADRAS-J \citep{adras_j} by Astroscale and ClearSpace-1 \citep{clearspace-1} by ClearSpace SA.
 The RPOD capability with such targets---defunct satellites, debris, etc.---requires accurate, real-time knowledge of the position and orientation (i.e., \emph{pose}) of the target spacecraft with respect to the servicer spacecraft.
 In these scenarios, the \emph{non-cooperative} nature of the target implies that it is without active communication links or aiding fiduciary markers on its surface to guide the rendezvous process, such that the servicer must be able to estimate and track the target’s pose using the onboard sensors and computers only.
 Given such constraints, a monocular camera is an attractive choice of sensor due to its low Size-Weight-and-Power-Cost (SWaP-C), which is suitable for miniaturized systems such as SmallSats and CubeSats.
-Moreover, low SWaP-C implies additional sensor redundancy and fail-proofing compared to more complex sensor systems such as LIght Detection And Ranging (LIDAR) and stereovision which requires careful calibration.
+Moreover, low SWaP-C implies additional sensor redundancy and fail-proofing compared to more complex sensor systems such as LIght Detection And Ranging (LIDAR) and stereovision.
+In particular, LIDAR allows accurate range detection at far range \citep{ruel_2012_jfr_tridar, christian_2013_gnc_lidarreview}, but it is subject to much stricter SWaP-C requirements.
+On the other hand, while stereovision utilizes low SWaP-C vision sensors amenable to SmallSats \citep{oumer_2012_icpr_stereo, fourie_2014_jsr_sphere}, its applicability for range estimation beyond proximity is restricted by the requirements for a large baseline, synchronized measurements and careful calibration.